 - Respiratory depression

 If you need fentanyl addiction treatment, we can help you here at Renaissance Recovery Center.
 As with any opioid use disorder, medical detox is often advisable.
-If you need assistance locating medical detox centers, we can connect you with suitable providers in southern California.
+Whether you are looking for a fentanyl rehab in Newport Beach, Laguna Beach, Huntington Beach, or more, our team assists everyone in Orange County and the Southern California area.

 Following detoxification, you can engage with one of the following treatment programs for fentanyl addiction: